 - Take the Advantage: The SAT has been mostly omitted but is still offered in some states on SAT School Days.
 The ACT essay is still optional and most students are going to take the easy way out and opt-out.
 But not you!
-You might think it will make life easier but there are long term implications that could jeopardize your chances.
+You might think it will make life easier but there are long-term implications that could jeopardize your chances.
 So do the essay.
-There are 4 extremely valid reasons to ALWAYS write the essay that can yield amazing benefits.
+There are 5 extremely valid reasons to ALWAYS write the essay when offered, that can yield amazing benefits.

-- 50 Minute Format: At the end of a long SAT test-day, adding a 50-minute essay or 40-minute paper on the ACT is tough-going.
+- Timeframe Format: At the end of a long SAT test day, adding a 50-minute essay or 40-minute paper on the ACT is tough-going.
 But College Prep Genius comes to the rescue again.
 Think of how much easier it will be when you can prepare at least 50% of the paper before you get there, even though you naturally won’t know the topic.
 Sounds odd but believe me, we will teach you the tricks.

 - Proven Template: You won’t have any idea of the topic of the essay ahead of time.
 But that does not matter.
-CPG teaches you our proven template.
-With a little practice you’ll be able to write an analytical paper demonstrating how the given document’s author built his or her argument.
+CPG teaches you our proven templates for both test formats.
+With a little practice, you'll be able to write an analytical paper on the SAT demonstrating how the given document’s author built his or her argument.
 The ACT’s persuasive paper using the given perspectives can easily be conquered with our knowledge of how the judges grade the essay.

-- Length Matters: You’re given four blank pages and 50 minutes and you have to write the perfect essay.
+- Length Matters: You’re given four blank pages and a short amount of time to write the perfect essay.
 It’s pretty scary.
 No wonder tens of thousands just don’t do the essay.
 Fear not.
 CPG has already done the hard yards.
 We’ve analyzed every aspect of perfect-scoring essays on the SAT and ACT and will give you the key to a perfect score.

 More important information

-- The College Prep Genius eCourse can be used an an elective on the transcript.
-It can be called “test prep”, “test skills”, “prep skills”, etc.
+- The College Prep Genius eCourse can be used as an elective on the transcript.
+It can be called "test prep", "test skills", "prep skills", “SAT Prep” “ACT Prep” etc.

 Prankster Maleck and is mischievous roommate commandeer a ship and crash land on a mysterious island.
 Finding their way home is a quest to stop a planetary-wide rebellion, overthrow a dictator and save a young princess.